Privacy Policy

 14. Right to lodge a complaint with a supervisory authority

-You have the right to lodge a complaint with a data protection supervisory authority.
+Under Art.
+77 GDPR, you have the right to lodge a complaint with a data protection supervisory authority.
 The competent authority for Brandenburg is in particular:

 Die Landesbeauftragte für den Datenschutz und für das Recht auf Akteneinsicht Brandenburg